3Dpass/3DP/README.md

           - INTERVAL=100
 ```
 - `THREADS=2` is the amount of threads you are about to use for mining
-- `INTERVAL=100` is the amount of time in miliseconds between the last and the next one objects being sent towards the Node.
-Dependidng on how much threads are you mining with, reduce the interval until you reach desired proc load.
+- `INTERVAL=100` is the amount of time in milliseconds between the last and the next one objects being sent towards the Node.
+Depending on how much threads are you mining with, reduce the interval until you reach desired proc load.

 You can generate your ADDRESS and MEMO_SEED phrase in the [wallet](https://wallet.3dpass.org/) (add new address).
 Make sure you can see your node in the [list](https://telemetry.3dpass.org/).
 Use this [tutorial](https://3dpass.org/mainnet.html#mining_docker) for more details.